-And number six we said that expository preaching provides depth and transcendence in worship.
-Worship only goes as high as your understanding goes low.
+And number six, we said that expository preaching provides depth and transcendence in worship.
+Your worship only goes as high as your understanding goes low.
 In other words, you go down into the Word of God so you can go high in worship.
 Worship, I told you, is not produced by music.
 Music doesn’t produce worship.
 What produces worship is truth, is knowledge, is overwhelming emotion in response to the truth that you know.
 The more you know about God, Christ, the Holy Spirit, the more you understand the glories of salvation, the more you know about what God has done for you now and in the future, will do in glory.
 The more you know that, the deeper your understanding, the richer your understanding, the higher your worship.
-Expository preaching then produces depth.
+Expository preaching, then, produces depth.

 Number seven, expository preaching permits the preacher to speak fully for Christ.
 First Corinthians 2:16, we have the mind of Christ, we know what He desires.
 We know what He says.
 We know the mind of Christ.
 And what an amazing privilege is ours, to speak on every issue the mind of Christ.